dustinstacy/triple-triad-reactjs/README.md

 have a background color to signal which player the card belongs to.

-In a basic game, each player is dealt 5 cards from a constructed 35 card deck (35 being ideal for up to 7 round matches).
+In a basic game, each player is dealt 5 cards from a constructed 35 card deck (35 being ideal for up to 7 round battles).
 A coin-flip decides who begins.
 The player who wins the coin toss may choose a card to play anywhere on the grid.
 After the first card is played, the opponent may play a card on any unoccupied space on the board.
 The game continues with players' turns alternating.
 Each